10 popular customer service phrases and how to use them

 This puts customers at ease and shows that you appreciate them for reaching out.
-There may be clients who are embarrassed about calling or messaging about small issues, and this phrase reassures them that no question is too trivial for you to answer.
-When saying this phrase, remember what we were taught in theater class: your body language infuses into your voice.
+Clients might feel embarrassed about calling or messaging about small issues, and this phrase reassures them that no question is too trivial for you to answer.
+When using this phrase, remember what we were taught in theater class: your body language infuses into your voice.
 So smile!
-People will “hear” it even over the phone (and it’s actually proven by science).
+Smiles have a sound and they're contagious.

 Here are some similar phrases:

 “I would be delighted to help.”